mikolajroszak/qsp-protocol-node/doc/node-operator.md

 * An Infura token

 ### 3. Setting up an Ethereum account

+> IMPORTANT CAUTION: By using these materials, you acknowledge and agree that your interactions are NOT private.
+These materials enable connectivity to the Ethereum platform, a public blockchain-based distributed computing platform and operating system and thus your interactions, audit node operations, information submitted, analyses, and resulting scan reports are publicly accessible as further described herein.
+In particular, any of your node information, accounts, amounts, staking, and audit analyses that you generate will be publicly accessible, storable, and stored by one or more entities throughout multiple jurisdictions.
+If you do not want your information to be publicly accessible, discontinue use immediately.

 The node sends transactions to the Ethereum network.
 For this, it needs its own Ethereum account.
 We recommend that you create a new account for the node and do not use the account elsewhere.
 The following instructions show how you